 Mything connects Companies with Local 3D Printing Providers

 Austrian startup Mything is an online marketplace that connects companies with local additive and digital manufacturers for on-demand 3D printing.
 The startup helps brands optimize production and lower costs by decreasing delivery distances, stock lead times, and material waste.

-The innovation areas outlined in this report only scratch the surface of trends that we identified during our in-depth research.
-Among others, sustainable product development, manufacturing, and packaging, with the help of AI, Blockchain, and advanced analytics, as well as opportunities to increase customer engagement, experiences, and satisfaction, all significantly impact FMCG brands and companies one way or the other.
+The FMCG Industry Trends & Startups outlined in this report only scratch the surface of trends that we identified during our in-depth research.
+Among others, sustainable product development, manufacturing, and packaging, with the help of AI, Blockchain, and advanced analytics, as well as opportunities to increase customer engagement, experiences, and satisfaction will transform the sector as we know it today.
 Identifying new opportunities and emerging technologies to implement into your business early on goes a long way in gaining a competitive advantage.
 Get in touch to easily and exhaustively scout relevant technologies & startups that matter to you.